-In private conversations with both Popopret and BestBuy, the hackers respectfully declined to provide evidence of their botnet's capabilities.
-Bleeping Computer asked the two hackers to run a demo DDoS attack on a test server or at least a screenshot of their backend.
+In private conversations with BestBuy, the hacker respectfully declined to provide evidence of their botnet's capabilities.
+Bleeping Computer asked the hacker to run a demo DDoS attack on a test server or at least a screenshot of their backend.

 The two also declined to take credit for any DDoS attack that might tie their botnet's infrastructure to previous attacks.
 When asked if their botnet was used in any high-profile attacks, Popopret said: "we do not monitor our clients."

 Popopret was very aware that 2sec4u and MalwareTech were tracking his botnet.
-Despite the two hackers refusing to carry out a test DDoS attack, their reputation, their reluctance to expose their infrastruture in any way, clues in their XMPP ad, and the observations of security researchers, point to the fact that Popopret and BestBuy are most likely the operators of the largest Mirai botnet known today.
+Despite the hacker refusing to carry out a test DDoS attack, their reputation, their reluctance to expose their infrastruture in any way, clues in their XMPP ad, and the observations of security researchers, point to the fact that BestBuy is most likely the operator of the largest Mirai botnet known today.

-Popopret also provided an interesting tidbit of information, revealing that he and BestBuy had access to the Mirai source code, long before it went public, showing some possible connections to Mirai's creator, a hacker that goes by the nickname of Anna-senpai.
+BestBuy also provided an interesting tidbit of information, revealing that he had access to the Mirai source code, long before it went public, showing some possible connections to Mirai's creator, a hacker that goes by the nickname of Anna-senpai.

 While the two appear to be in charge of the most developed Mirai botnet after the original died down, other botnets have evolved with their own set of features as well, albeit not as complex as Botnet #14.
 For example, Incapsula detected a Mirai botnet capable of launching DDoS attacks via STOMP, a messaging protocol generally used by servers.